 Globally, cities are implementing licensing requirements to limit the number of new rentals and better monitor the activity of existing ones.
 But, licensing requirements are only as effective as the compliance the cities are able to achieve.
 Our findings show that strict usage laws, taxes, and cumbersome registration processes have driven most Airbnb hosts underground, finding ways to hide their addresses and identify to avoid onerous new restrictions and taxes.

 AirDNA identified 365 cities around the world that had some sort of licensing requirement.
-Of those, only 3 cities (0.8%) had a majority of the Airbnb rentals with a displayed licence number.
+Of those, only 3 cities (0.8%) had a majority of the Airbnb rentals with a displayed license number.

 Here, we look at the top 25 most compliant cities and the revenue that goes uncollected for each municipality when considering the non-compliant listings.

 *Revenue numbers for mainland United States are based on reported tax rate collected.
 For¬†all other countries and Hawaii, we assumed an 8% tax rate.

 To start, we dug into Chicago, New Orleans, Denver, and Barcelona – 4 of the cities with the highest license percentage – to better understand regulations and ordinances, compliance with those ordinances, how much each city has cracked down on non-compliance and the root of the desired control.

 Chicago and New Orleans: Strict Enforcement, But Easy to Comply

 In Chicago and New Orleans, 92% and 91%, respectively, of active Airbnb listings either have a license or have applied for a license.
 Both cities have strict enforcement their short-term rental ordinances, but each has its own method of enforcement.